Ethra8/history-quiz/README.md

        transform: translateX(26px);

 ### FOOTER ANIMATIONS
-The footer icons have the followng animations when the user hovers through them, so that they become a bit bigger, and they present a sliht rotation to the left:
+The footer icons have the following animations when the user hovers through them, so that they become a bit bigger while slightly rotating to the left:
        transform: scale(1.1);
        transform: rotate(-7deg);